minhhoit/yacms/docs/caching-strategy.rst

 Caching Strategy
 ================

-Mezzanine takes great care to appropriately minimize database queries.
+Yacms takes great care to appropriately minimize database queries.
-This strategy enables Mezzanine to perform well without a caching configuration.
-However, caching is also well-supported in the event that you wish to implement customized caching for your Mezzanine site.
+This strategy enables Yacms to perform well without a caching configuration.
+However, caching is also well-supported in the event that you wish to implement customized caching for your Yacms site.
-Mezzanine is preconfigured to cache aggressively when deployed to a production site with a cache backend installed.
+Yacms is preconfigured to cache aggressively when deployed to a production site with a cache backend installed.

 .. note::

-    By using Mezzanine's bundled deployment tools, Mezzanine's caching will be properly configured and in use for your production site.
+    By using Yacms's bundled deployment tools, Yacms's caching will be properly configured and in use for your production site.
     Consult the :doc:`deployment` section for more information.
 If you would like to have a cache backend configured but to use a